USS San Francisco (CA-38): Naval Battle of Guadalcanal

 At 1416, an already-damaged torpedo bomber dropped its torpedo off San Franciscos starboard quarter.
 The torpedo passed alongside, but the plane crashed into San Franciscos control aft, swung around that structure, and plunged over the port side into the sea.
 24 men were killed, 45 wounded, and one missing.
 Control aft was demolished.
 The ship's secondary command post, Battle Two, was burned out but reestablished by dark.
 The aft anti-aircraft director and radar were out, and three 20 mm mounts destroyed.

-At about midnight, San Francisco, in company with heavy cruiser USS Portland, the light cruisers Atlanta, Helena, and Juneau, and eight destroyers, entered Lengo Channel.
+At about midnight, San Francisco, in company with heavy cruiser USS Portland, the light cruisers Atlanta, Helena, and Juneau, and 8 destroyers, entered Lengo Channel.

+At 0125 on 13 November, a Japanese naval force was discovered about 27000 yd to the northwest, consisting of the battleships Hiei and Kirishima, the light cruiser Nagara, and 11 destroyers.
+Rear Admiral Callaghan's task group maneuvered to intercept, in what became the first engagement in the Naval Battle of Guadalcanal.
+At 0148, in almost pitch darkness, Hiei and the destroyer Akatsuki opened their searchlights and illuminated Atlanta.
+In response, San Francisco joined several American warships in blasting Akatsuki at 3,700 yards (3,400 meters) off her starboard beam, which San Francisco misidentified as an enemy cruiser.
+Heavy caliber shells immediately hit Akatsuki amidships and aft which destroyed the starboard engine room and set the destroyer on fire.
+Another wave of shell hits blasted the port engine room and crippled the steering gear as Akatsuki listed to port and tipped by the stern.
+Akatsuki rapidly capsized and sank at 1:55 with 223 killed, including Captain of destroyer division 6 Yamada Yusuke and the destroyer's commander Takasuka Osamu.
+At 1:51, San Francisco trained her guns on the destroyer Ikazuchi at 3300 yd off her starboard bow and hit her with three 8-inch (203 mm) shells which disabled her forward 5-inch (127 mm) guns and started a fire on her bow.